Futunan (Fakafutuna)

 Samples phrases in Futunan

-The information on this page comes from Emanuel Fuchs, a linguist from Vienna, Austria.
+Information provide by Emanuel Fuchs, a linguist from Vienna, Austria.

-Sample video in Futunan
+Sample videos in Futunan

 Information about Futunan | Numbers | Tower of Babel